-Dan Tierney has a broad M&A and corporate finance practice covering public and private M&A, capital markets transactions, and corporate advisory work.
+Dan Tierney has a broad M&A and corporate finance practice, with a focus on transactions involving public companies.

-Dan joined the firm in 2014 from Slaughter and May in London.
+Dan joined the firm in 2014 and became a partner in 2024.
 He previously spent a year in the firm’s Brussels office practicing EU antitrust law.

 Open Text on its $6 billion recommended cash offer for Micro Focus International PLC.